-- 11. (1) When an emergency occurs, a permit holder must do the following: - (a) immediately respond to the emergency in accordance with the permit holder's plan; - (b) notify local Indigenous nations as soon as possible, after the permit holder has taken any immediate actions necessary - (i) for public safety, or - (ii) to minimize immediate environmental impacts; - (c) notify the regulator within one hour of becoming aware of the incident. - (2) During an emergency involving a special sour well, a permit holder must do all of the following: - (a) ensure that a person certified in accordance with subsection (4) is available and equipped to ignite the well within the time limits set out in the plan in respect of which the emergency planning zone was determined; - (b) ensure that a dual ignition system is on site during - (i) drilling or completion operations, or - (ii) workover operations being carried out at any time when the wellhead is not in place; - (c) ensure that a person authorized to ignite flammable liquids or ignitable vapours released from the well is on site. - (3) For the purposes of subsection (2), a sour well is special if either of the following applies: - (a) the hydrogen sulphide release rate from the well is equal to or greater than 2.0 m 3/s; - (b) the hydrogen sulphide release rate from the well is less than 2.0 m 3/s but greater than 0.5 m3/s and the well is located within a distance that is twice the hazard planning distance from the corporate boundaries of an urban centre. - (4) For the purposes of subsection (2) (a), the person must have a vapour plume ignition certificate issued by a training association.
+Inci dent c lassifi ication and management (AM) Sep 01/21 Immediately after a permit holder becomes aware of an incident, the permit holder must classify the incident according to the event or consequence in the Incident Classification Matrix in Schedule D that most closely describes the most severe event or consequence of the incident.
+(2) A permit holder must adopt the Incident Command System as the permit holder's emergency management system. [an. b.o. rog.
+220/2021.]
+Dur ing em erger ncies (SUB) Sep 01/21 11.
+(1) When an emergency occurs, a permit holder must do the following: (a) immediately respond to the emergency in accordance with the permit holderâ- s plan; (b) notify local Indigenous nations as soon as possible, after the permit holder has taken any immediate actions necessary (i) for public safety or (i) to minimize immediate environmental impacts: (c) notify the commission within one hour of becoming aware of the incident.
+(AM) (2 Sep During an emergency involving a special sour well, a permit holder must do all of the following: (a) ensure that a person certified in accordance with subsection (4) is available and equipped to ignite the well within the time limits set out in the plan in respect of which the emergency planning zone was determined; (b) ensure that a dual ignition system is on site during (i) drilling or completion operations, or (ii) workover operations being carried out at any time when the wellhead is not in place; (c) ensure that a person authorized to ignite flammable liquids or ignitable vapours released from the well is on site.
+(AM) Sep 01/21 (3) For the purposes of subsection (2), a sour well is special if either of the following applies: (a) the hydrogen sulphide release rate from the well is equal to or greater than 2.0 $m^{3/s}$; (b) the hydrogen sulphide release rate from the well is less than 2.0 m 3 /s but greater than 0.5 m 3 /s and the well is located within a distance that is twice the hazard planning distance from the corporate boundaries of an urban centre.
+(4) For the purposes of subsection (2) (a), the person must have a vapour plume ignition certificate issued by a training association. [am.
+B.C.
+Reg.
+226/2021.]
+(ADD) Nc Sep otify co ommis ssion after a minor incident